 "Every night I pray for other kids with cancer and my wish is that there is a cure some day!" he says.

-"We support one big event in pursuit of that dream," he says - he and his friends and family participate in the CureSearch Walk – Chicago's, and he is Team Captain of "Christian's Crusaders." team, Christian says looks forward to seeing even more participants at this year's Walk on September 9.
+"We support one big event in pursuit of that dream," he says - he and his friends and family participate in Chicago's CureSearch Walk, and he is Team Captain of "Christian's Crusaders."
+Christian says he looks forward to seeing even more participants at this year's Walk.
 "Together we walk, hope and pray to one day see a CURE!"